-It is expected that everyone in camp, including adult speciality staff-members, will live by the camp rules and contribute to the community.
+It is expected that everyone in camp, including non-bunk specialty staff-members, will live by the camp rules and contribute to the community.
 This includes: participating in t’fillot, clearing their own tables in the Hadar Ochel (Dining Hall) and remaining in the Hadar Ochel until Birkat HaMazon (Grace After Meals) is over.

 DEI and INCLUSION AT CAMP

-Michelle Sugarman, one of our Assistant Directors, is our director of diversity, equity and inclusion initiatives and implementation.
+Michelle Sugarman, one of our Co-Directors, is our director of diversity, equity and inclusion initiatives and implementation.